seviet/landingpage/vsphere/refarch-main.md

 Datastore sizing is recommended to be 8 TB per, two per PCF installation, or smaller volumes that aggregate up to this quantity.
 Small installations that won't have many tiles added can use less, 4 TB times two per PCF is reasonable.

-    _If a vSphere datasotre is part of a vSphere Storage Cluster using sDRS (storage DRS), the sDRS feature must be disabled on the datastores used by PCF as s-vMotion activity will cause BOSH to malfunction as a result of renaming managed independent disks._
+    _If a vSphere datastore is part of a vSphere Storage Cluster using sDRS (storage DRS), the sDRS feature must be disabled on the datastores used by PCF as s-vMotion activity will cause BOSH to malfunction as a result of renaming managed independent disks._

 Recommended types of storage are block-based (fiber channel or iSCSI) and file-based (NFS) over high speed carriers such as 6G FC or 10GigE.